TokenBrice/blog/content/posts/2021/liquity-protocol.md

 description: "Liquity is the first borrowing service that operates without the need for governance, while being low cost and highly efficient.
 I explain the protocol to understand how it innovates and what it brings to DeFi."
 date: '2021-12-02T01:13:50.191Z'
 categories: [🌌 DeFi, ⚙ Understanding]
-tags: [DeFi, Ethereum, Decentralized Finance, Stablecoins, Borrw, Liquity, LUSD, LQTY]
+tags: [DeFi, Ethereum, Decentralized Finance, Stablecoins, Borrow, Liquity, LUSD, LQTY]
 toc: true
 tocNum: false
 url: liquity-protocol